GabeScott/standard-works-vault/General Conference/2020 October - I Believe in Angels.md

 As you can imagine, remaining active in the Church was challenging for a teenager whose lifestyle had just changed and whose family was not taking the same path.

 As I was trying to adjust to my new life, a new culture, and new friends, I felt out of place.
 I felt alone and discouraged many times.
 I knew the Church was true, but I had a hard time feeling part of it.
 While uncomfortable and uncertain as I tried to fit into my new religion, I found the courage to participate in a three-day youth conference, which I thought would help me make new friends.
-This is when I met another saving angel, named Mônica Brandão.
+This is when I met another saving angel, named Mônica Brandão.

 She was new in the area, having moved from another part of Brazil.
 She quickly got my attention and, luckily for me, accepted me as a friend.
 I guess she looked at me more from the inside than the outside.